About the MNHA Survey data

 - Sampling method

-- Since 2009, the sampling frame consists of landline and cellular telephone numbers (dual frame design).
+From 2009 to 2019, the survey used only an RDD sampling frame, which consisted of landline and cellular telephone numbers (dual frame design).

 - The sample is a stratified random sample of households with oversampling of areas such as rural Minnesota and areas with greater probabilities of reaching populations of color and American Indians.

-- Interviewers collect information on the number of household members, relationship of household members, sex and age.
+- The survey collects information on the number of household members, relationship of household members, sex and age.
 Then, one person is selected at random to be the target of the survey.
 The majority of survey questions ask about this randomly selected target.

 - Household eligibility: A household is eligible to participate in the survey if Minnesota is the primary place of residence.

-MNHA response, cooperation and refusal rates of landline and cellular phones, 2009-2015.
+MNHA Survey response, cooperation and refusal rates of landline and cellular phones, 2009-2019.

 Notes: The response rate is the ratio of the number of completed interviews divided by the number of eligible reporting units in a sample.
 The cooperation rate is the ratio of the number of all interviewed cases divided by the number of all eligible cases contacted.
 The refusal rate is the ratio of the number of eligible cases that refused to participate in the survey divided by the number of all contacted eligible cases.